The illusion of illusions: There are no optical corrections in the Parthenon

 To test this prediction, \cref{East-ideal} presents two two-dimensional idealisations of the east facade of the Parthenon with outlines of columns based on \cref{Fig-east}.
 One of this figure has perfectly straight horizontal elements, whereas the other has the measured curvature of the stylobate taken from \cite{Georgopoulos2012}.
 It is not obvious from the figure to spot the curved one but it is certainly within perception limits.
 Not only is the human visual system very good at seeing curvature, it is remarkably good at detecting straight horizontal and vertical lines when there are no distracting elements (such as the ones found in the Hering illusion, more about that below) \cite{howe2005perceiving}.

-If the stylobate curvature is in principle detectable, does it mean that it is actually detected?
-It is important to emphasize the fundamental difference between a two-dimensional drawing such as \cref{East-ideal}, a black and white photograph such as \cref{Fig-east}, and the actual three-dimensional viewing experience in situ.
-There is actually no line in the photograph or the real scene, the visual system creates these lines for our convenience by edge detection between zones of different intensities \cite{livingstone2022vision} and best interpolation when a line is interrupted.
+\cor{In ideal conditions and close enough, the stylobate curvature could be detected.
+However, it is important to emphasize the fundamental difference between a two-dimensional drawing such as \cref{East-ideal}, a black and white photograph such as \cref{Fig-east} (which itself can be subject to many distortions), and the actual three-dimensional viewing experience in situ.} There is actually no line in the photograph or the real scene, the visual system creates these lines for our convenience by edge detection between zones of different intensities \cite{livingstone2022vision} and best interpolation when a line is interrupted.
 There are also many distracting elements in any real-life scene.
 Therefore, there is a remarkable amount of visual processing that takes place when we see a building with multiple features.
 In particular, the interpolation for missing information is actually done by the visual system by a process well approximated by minimizing the total curvature as proposed by Mumford \cite{mumford1992elastica,petry2012perception} which would naturally flatten small irregularities.